MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 |[Error 0013](errors/error-0013.md)|An exception occurs if the leaner passed to the module has an invalid type.|
 |[Error 0018](errors/error-0018.md)|An exception occurs if the input dataset is not valid.|
 |[Error 0039](errors/error-0039.md)|An exception occurs if the operation fails.|

+For a list of errors specific to Studio modules, see [Machine Learning Error codes](\errors\machine-learning-module-error-codes.md)

+For a list of API exceptions, see [Machine Learning REST API Error Codes](https://docs.microsoft.com/azure/machine-learning/studio/web-service-error-codes).

 ## See also
  [Manipulation](data-transformation-manipulation.md)
  [Data Transformation](data-transformation.md)